 Cecil College’s new Diesel Technology program prepares students to inspect, repair and service diesel engines.
 This is a 9 month, 150 hour program consisting of 5 modules.
 Students will be introduced to diesel engine maintenance and troubleshooting, tools, diesel systems, pumps, engine reassembly and installation, and more.
 Upon completion, students will be prepared to work in the diesel field.

 Marine Service Technology

-Coming in Spring 2020, the Marine Service Technician program will provide students with an introduction to the marine service industry.
+Coming soon!
+The Marine Service Technician program will provide students with an introduction to the marine service industry.
 Using curriculum from American Boat & Yacht Council, students will learn the fundamentals of marine engines, outboard and inboard maintenance, marine electrical systems, boat safety, industry standards and more.
 Upon completion of the program, students can earn their Marine Service Technician Certificate.

 Forklift Operations prepares students to operate a forklift.
 The course covers vehicle inspection, safety, stopping and starting, hazardous surfaces, product handling and weight distribution.
 The instruction will also focus on OSHA safety and operation standards through a combination of classroom presentation, hands-on instruction, and testing.
 This 9 hour course, held in a working warehouse environment, will prepare students to safety operate a forklift.

 Cecil College’s 8 month, 120 hour HVAC/R program provides an overview of heating and ventilation systems used in residential and light commercial applications.
 Students will be introduced to gas furnaces, duct design, and electrical systems.
 Concepts of heat, temperature, humidity, and conduction of heat, air conditioning, and refrigeration will also be covered.
 Students will have the opportunity to take the EPA608 Certification exam at the end of the program.